 Our Focus on the Amazon nature tours expedition is designed to let you see the animals and unaltered rain forests.
-This tour focuses on the little known rain forests of the southern Amazon.
-It is without doubt one of the richest areas of the Brazilian Amazon, yet remains relatively unexplored.
+This tour focuses on the little-known rain forests of the southern Amazon.
+There are a number of different lodges in different areas in the Amazon, allowing one to see different species in each location.
+It is without doubt one of the richest areas of the Brazilian Amazon yet remains relatively unexplored.
 Each tour has the chance of seeing a variety of rare birds and mammals, as well as species that no other tour to date has seen in this part of the Amazon.
-Our accommodations range from a lodge on the Cristalino River with eight rooms with private bath to our nice hotel in the town of Alta Floresta.
+Our accommodations are in lodges on rivers and land based, and many are near luxury.

-We've seen more mammals here than in any other Amazonian destination.
 We'll be looking for the very rare and endangered White-nosed Bearded Saki Monkey and the Brown Titi Monkey.
 Other primate possibilities include Southern Red-necked Night Monkeys, White-fronted Capuchin, Common Woolly Monkey, White-whiskered Spider Monkey, Red, Red-handed and Black-and-Gold Howlers and Bare-ear Marmoset.
-We saw Jaguar on two of our first six trips here and as recently as November '94, a few after that as well.
-We also recorded on tour the first confirmed sighting of the very rare Short-eared Dog and also picked up the rare and much sought after Harpy Eagle.
-Tapirs are often seen swimming across the river in front of the lodge, and most tours see Giant River Otter as well.
+We see Jaguar on the Guapore River, and sometimes the other destinations.
+We also recorded on tour the first confirmed sighting of the very rare Short-eared Dog and also picked up the rare and much sought-after Harpy Eagle.
+Tapirs are often seen swimming across the river in front of the lodges, and most tours see Giant River Otter as well.
 Three-toed Sloth occurs in the trees in the immediate vicinity.
 The bird life is equally impressive.
 At least five species of macaws occur: Hyacinth, Blue-and-Yellow, Scarlet, Red-and-Green, and Chestnut-fronted.
 Rare and colorful parrots such as the White-bellied, Vulturine, Yellow-crowned, Mealy, and Orange-winged Parrot are here, along with Paradise Jacamar, Red-necked, Lettered, Curl-crested and Chestnut-eared Araçaris.
 Other specialties include Dark-winged Trumpeter, Rufous-capped Nunlet, Black-girdled Barbet, Gould's Toucanet, Sclater's Antwren, Bare-eyed Antbird, Striolated Puffbird, Chestnut-throated Spinetail, Manu Antbird, Purple-throated Cotinga, White-winged Shrike-Tanager and many, many more.

-We should mention another Amazonian destination we are offering, but is not included in this tour: the Rancho Grande in the state of Rondonia.
+We should mention another Amazonian destination we are offering: the Rancho Grande in the state of Rondônia.
 This state faces one of the highest deforestation rates in the Amazon, and at the same time has one of the richest faunas.
 The Rancho Grande offers comfortable facilities and several forest "islands" rich in wildlife and spectacular for the number of butterflies that occur there.
 We can combine several days here with our Alta Floresta tour to get a more rounded view of Amazonia as well as substantially increase the number of birds, mammals and other animals you'd see in either place by itself.